 Tracy Pollan (left) was only on "Family Ties" for one season as Alex's squeeze, Ellen Reed.
 But it was enough to make an impact on Fox.
 The two married in 1988 and are still together.

 Fox and Pollan have had four children.
-Pollan also has guest-starred on many TV shows, including Fox's former show, "Spin City," as well as "Medium" and "Law & Order: Criminal Intent."
+Pollan also has guest-starred on many TV shows, including alongside Fox on "Spin City," "Curb Your Enthusiasm" and "The Michael J. Fox Show," as well as on "Law & Order: Special Victims Unit," "Medium" and "Law & Order: Criminal Intent."

 Another of Alex's girlfriends, Lauren Miller, was played by Courteney Cox from 1987 to 1989.

 But of course Cox went on to become a superstar herself, spending a decade on one of TV's biggest hits, "Friends."
 She also starred in the "Scream" movie series and currently stars in the sitcom "Cougar Town."